Crime Prevention Tips

 - Talk to your parents about setting up computer rules.

 - Teach your children what a stranger is: not necessarily what a person looks like or the clothes they wear.
-If a child does not personally know the individual or been introduced to that individual by their parents . . . they are to be considered a stranger!
+If a child does not personally know the individual or has been introduced to that individual by their parents . . . they are considered a stranger!